gmh5225/raminspect/README.md

 # raminspect

+note: The documentation for 0.2.0 is in the process of building.
+In the meantime you can do a git clone and run cargo doc --open to view the latest docs.

 A crate that allows for finding and replacing arbitrary memory in an arbitrary process on a Linux system (this could be useful for hacking, for example).
 You can find the documentation on [docs.rs](https://docs.rs/raminspect/latest/raminspect).

 ## Demonstration of Functionality